Billy Elliot – the musical at the Victoria Palace Theatre

 Billy is born in a northern town where men box and work in the mines.
 They do not dance and they certainly do not harbour ambitions of attending the Royal Ballet School.
 But Billy is different and a chance meeting at the gym persuades him to join the lasses doing ballet rather than his mates doing boxing.

-Billy Elliot – The Musical reunites the team behind the award-wining 2000 film – director Stephen Daldry, writer Lee Hall, choreographer Peter Darling and producer Jon Finn – and adds to that the musical mastery of Sir Elton John, to turn the highly acclaimed film into an all-singing, all-dancing stage spectacular.
+The show reunites the team behind the award-wining 2000 film.
+It is directed by Stephen Daldry, writen by Lee Hall and choreographed by Peter Darling.
+Sir Elton John wrote the music to turn the highly acclaimed film into an all-singing, all-dancing stage spectacular.

-Please note that Billy Elliot – The Musical contains language which some people might find offensive or unsuitable for younger children.
+Please note that Billy Elliot – The Musical contains language which some people might find offensive.
+It is, therefore, unsuitable for younger children.

 Theatre: Victoria Palace Theatre, Victoria St, London, SW1